kylebshr/ab-test-presentation/how-not-to-a-b-test.md

 ^ also wanted to effortlessly clean up, but for an entire app

+^ There were a lot of differences, including how we handled app launching, notifications, and more..

-^ now you’re probably thinking, “no they didn’t...”
+^ and you’re probably thinking, “no they didn’t...”

 ---